ipuhakka/BetAI/Documentation/Diary.md

 NaN-bug found: If PlayLimit is 0 and bet is played, Bet.PlayBet()-will return NaN.
 To fix this, Node's minimum value for PlayLimit should be upped to 0.01.
 Tests created,everything OK.

+Changed Selection.ProbabilityRandomise() - to generate values from minimum crossovervalue to maximum.

+Refactoring: CrossoverFactor -> CrossoverValue.